Noxde/glyph-redeemer/README.md

 **Notes:**

-- On windows after executing the .exe file you have to click on <ins>moreinfo</ins> and then "Run anyway"
+- On windows after executing the .exe file you might have to click on <ins>moreinfo</ins> and then "Run anyway"

 ### **Steps**: